act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 1

-Link text describes the purpose of the link.
+The link text describes the purpose of the link.

 ```html
 <a href="#desc">See the description of this product</a>